aws-samples/aws-scps-with-terraform/README.md

 | Story | Description |
 |---|---|
 | Update modules | Add a new module block or edit an existing module in `main.tf`.
 Rename the module and change the values for `for_each` file location and `ou_list` variable.
-| Update directories | In the `policies` folder, create or edit an existing folder with the same name used in the module block.
+| Update directories | In the `policies` folder, create a new folder or edit an existing folder with the same name used in the module block.
 This folder will be used for the SCP `json` files.
-| Edit variables | Add a new variable or edit an existing variable in `variables.tf` to the same name used in the module block.
+| Edit variables | Create a new variable or edit an existing variable in `variables.tf` to the same name used in the module block.
 | Define variables | Add or edit the OU IDs in `config.auto.tfvars`.
 Multiple IDs can be included as a list of strings.

 ### (Optional) Add or Edit the SCPs